Bipolar II disorder: Medications

 Lamotrigine (Lamictal) is an anticonvulsant that can be used as a mood stabilizer to treat BP-II.

-The most common pharmacologic agents utilized in the treatment of BP-II includes mood stabilizers, antipsychotics, and antidepressants.
+The most common pharmacologic agents utilized in the treatment of BP-II includes mood stabilizers, atypical antipsychotics, and antidepressants, though antidepressant use in bipolar disorder is controversial.

 Mood stabilizers

 Mood stabilizers used in the treatment of hypomanic and depressive episodes of BP-II include lithium, and the anticonvulsant medications valproate, carbamazepine, lamotrigine, and topiramate.

 There is strong evidence that lithium is effective in treating both the depressive and hypomanic symptoms in BP-II, along with the reduction of hypomanic switch in patients treated with antidepressants.
 Furthermore, lithium is the only mood stabilizer to demonstrate a decrease in suicide and self-harm in patients with mood disorders.
+In addition to preventing suicide, lithium also decreases death from all causes in people with mood disorders.
 Due to lithium's narrow therapeutic index, lithium levels must be monitored regularly for prevention of lithium toxicity.

 There is also evidence that the anticonvulsants valproate, lamotrigine, carbamazepine, and topiramate are effective in the reduction of symptoms of hypomanic and depressive episodes of bipolar disorder.
 Potential mechanisms contributing to these effects include a decrease in brain excitation due to blockage of low-voltage sodium-gated channels, decrease in glutamate and excitatory amino acids, and potentiation of levels of GABA.
 There is evidence that lamotrigine decreases the risk of relapse in rapid-cycling BP-II.
 It is more effective in BP-II than BP-I, suggesting that lamotrigine is more effective for the treatment of depressive rather than manic episodes.
 Doses ranging from 100 to 200 mg have been reported to have the most efficacy, while experimental doses of 400 mg have rendered little response.
 A large, multicenter trial comparing carbamazepine and lithium over two and a half years found that carbamazepine was superior in terms of preventing future episodes of BP-II, although lithium was superior in individuals with BP-I. There is also some evidence for the use of valproate and topiramate, although the results for the use of gabapentin have been disappointing.